Disclosure: This post has affiliate links.

 Which blossom prints are the best for mature women?

 Let’s start with the print.
 Here is a list of ageless prints:

-- floral prints in vegetable or mineral colors,
+- Flower pattern in vegetable or mineral colors,

 Here is a list of prints that get you into risky territory:

 - All Laura Ashley like floral prints

 - 60s Mod flowers (Recall – we don’t want to relive our youth/childhood, we are proud of who we are)